 Proof of Residency: In order to swim on the team, a parent/guardian must submit proof of each swimmer’s residency in the towns of Sherborn or Dover at the time of registration.
 This is a mandatory league requirement to participate on a team.
-Acceptable forms of documentation include: a copy of a drivers license or utility bill that matches the swimmers last name is accepted and can be given to a team coordinator either in person, or emailed to them at Sherborn.Snappers1@gmail.com.
+Acceptable forms of documentation include: a copy of a drivers license or utility bill that matches the swimmers last name is accepted and can be given to a team coordinator (Kaitlin Dunham) either in person, or emailed to her at email@example.com.
 Please include a copy of the birth certificate if the child’s last name differs from the parent/guardian’s.

 Farm Pond Parking Pass:

 Farm Pond is our home pool!
 We don't have an exact address, but it is located between 180-220 Lake Street in Sherborn, MA.
 We practice in a 6 lane, 25 yard pool in the pond.

 Everyone must obtain a pass to park at the pond.
 These are issued at Town Hall in Sherborn.
 Car registration must be current.

 For Dover residents two options exist for passes:

 - 1st Year in Program: families may get a pass for swim team hours only for $75